Adrian-Whitfield/Site_Finder/README.md

 # Site_Finder
-PSADT script to install Site Finder.
+PSADT script to install Site Finder as a per user install.